 Read my article about the Moon by following this link: The Moon.

 For many like me, in fact, Lunar imaging was the first dive into astrophotography.
 This is because it is quite straightforward, it requires simple gear, and can be done literally from everywhere, including heavily light-polluted cities.
 There are a few things that you need to know about the Moon, however.

 First, from Earth we only see one side of the Moon.
-This is because the time the Moon takes to complete a spin on its axis equals the time to complete an orbit around Earth, which always leaves the same side of the Moon facing us.
+This is due to the fact that the time the Moon takes to complete a spin on its axis equals the time to complete an orbit around Earth, which always leaves the same side of the Moon facing us.
 This phenomena is called “tidal locking“ and it’s more common than you’d think in the universe.

 Now let’s see in detail the technique I use to image the Moon, using only free software.
 For clarity, I divided the process in three phases.

 In astrophotography this is the most crucial step of the process, for obvious reasons: there’s little you can do in post-processing to fix a dull image, so focus is paramount and must be spot on.

 Take all the time you need to reach perfect focus, or anywhere near that anyway, and your efforts will be rewarded.
 Using a Bahtinov mask (focus mask) on a bright star is usually the most efficient way to do that.

 The second vital aspect is “seeing” – the effect of fast-changing, turbulent airflows in Earth’s atmosphere that can make an image look blurred or distorted.
 Sadly, there isn’t much you can do about this apart from sitting tight with you finger ready to hit the record button as soon as the live-view image on your screen gets clear.

 Imaging the Moon in infrared (IR) using an IR-pass filter and a mono camera helps you reduce the effects of bad seeing.
 Also, recording more than one video obviously increases your chances to get a good image out of your session, after all it’s called “lucky imaging” for a reason.